jasonmcaffee/versus/README.md

 ## Running The Tests
 Open Jmeter, then File->Open one of the jmx tests in the tests dir.

+To run jmeter, open a terminal and run
 ```
 jmeter
 ```

+A UI should pop up, where you can run your tests.